turingschool-examples/frontend-mod-1-prework/day_1/update-day-1-WIP.md

 # Day 1 - Strings and Numbers

 Today, you will begin to learn the basics of JavaScript.
 You will work through several exercises which will help you get comfortable running files and seeing output.
-You will also learn about two ways to represent data in JavaScript: Strings and Numbers.
+You will learn about ways to represent data in JavaScript as Strings, Numbers, and Booleans, as well as begin to explore how to capture and work with that data.

-In addition to Ruby, this day will also walk you through the commands you need to enter in your terminal to create files.
+In addition to JavaScript, this day will also walk you through the commands you need to enter in your terminal to create files.
 By the end of the day, you should be very comfortable with the commands `cd` and `ls` to navigate the machine, and the commands `mkdir` and `touch` to create directories and files on the machine.

 At the end of the day, you will use several git commands to save your work to your local git repository.
 Then you will push your updates to your remote Github repository.
 For now, we are building muscle memory with git commands and getting used to seeing what output they produce.
 We will dive deeper into the inner workings of git later.
 For now, all you need to do is follow along and know that we are using git to save our work, and Github to put it on the internet.